-Tom spent 7 years working at Grainge Architects in Exeter, both as an architectural assistant before final qualification and as project-running architect, and prior to this in Cornwall at CAD Architects.
-During this time Tom has worked on a variety of project scales and sectors.
-He has worked on commercial, healthcare, sports, dwellings, extensions, developer housing, masterplanning, student housing, shops, listed buildings, modern shopping centres, within conservation areas, and in both urban and rural environments.
-Particular and notable projects include working at design development stage for the award winning Five Islands School on the Isles of Scilly, an eco farmyard conversion to holiday lets in Cornwall, refurbishment and extension of a listed building in Exeter, delivering four mental health hospital refurbishments totalling £9m within Devon and Somerset and several shopfit projects for Stormfront Apple resellers nationwide.
-Through this work Tom has developed good knowledge of environmentally sound building principles and techniques in a variety of sectors, and a good working knowledge of construction methods and details.
+Prior to founding Tom Spriggs Architect in 2013, Tom has worked on a variety of project scales and sectors for 7 years at Grainge Architects in Exeter and also CAD Architects in Cornwall for 18 months.
+During this time project types included; commercial, healthcare, sports, dwellings, extensions, developer housing, masterplanning, student housing, shops, listed buildings, within conservation areas and in both urban and rural environments.
+Notable projects included working at design development stage for the award winning Five Islands School on the Isles of Scilly, an eco farmyard conversion to holiday lets in Cornwall, refurbishment and extension of a prominent listed building in Exeter, delivering four elderly mental health hospital refurbishments totalling £9m within Devon and Somerset and several shopfit projects for Stormfront Apple resellers nationwide.

 BACKGROUND AND EDUCATION

-Tom was educated at the Welsh School of Architecture gaining a BSc in Architectural Studies and then a Bachelor of Architecture (BArch), before completing his post-graduate certificate in professional studies qualification at the University of Bath.
-Tom now practices on his own, but with a local network of other consultants as required for individual project’s needs.
-Working in the Southwest, in Cornwall and Devon, Tom has developed a working knowledge of the vernacular architecture, the planning authorities and other consultants to assist with developing designs.
-With his work on the Stormfront Apple stores and selected residential work he has further nationwide experience including within large shopping centre frameworks as well as small conservation areas.
+Tom was educated at the Welsh School of Architecture gaining a BSc in Architectural Studies and a Bachelor of Architecture (BArch), before completing his post-graduate Certificate in Professional Studies qualification at the University of Bath.
+Living and working in the Southwest, Devon, Cornwall, Dorset and Somerset, Tom has developed a working knowledge of the varying vernacular architecture, the planning authorities and other consultants to assist with developing designs.
+With his work on the Stormfront Apple stores and selected residential work he has further nationwide experience.

 LINKS AND MEMBERSHIPS